-We are English speaking vacation consultants.
+We are English speaking vacation consultants with over 20 years of personal experience as tour guides.
 We offer a menu of premium tours and activities and can coordinate accommodations.
-Based on over 20 years of personal experience as tour guides, but we also offer information on all water-related activities and events in Las Perlas.
+We offer information on all water-related activities and events in Las Perlas.

 Not your one-size-fits-all tour company.
 There are many price differences and options depending on specifics like language, professional interests and most of all whether you’re looking for the least expensive or the most all-encompassing adventure which many times you can book for just a fraction more in cost but gain twice or three times the overall value.